pyta-uoft/website/index.md

 ~~~~ {include="R0902_too_many_instance_attributes"}
 ~~~~

 One solution is to logically decompose the class into multiple classes, each with fewer instance attributes.
-You can then use composition to access those attributes in a different class.
+We can then use composition to access those attributes in a different class.

 ```python
 class Edible(object):